 If you’ve been here before, you’re not the only one!

 Maybe you work long, unpredictable hours.
 Maybe you need to balance different family members’ schedules, eating habits, and taste preferences.
 Maybe you need to cater to specific health or dietary needs.
 Or maybe you simply want to free up mental energy and avoid the classic combination of meal planning on the fly and subsequent impulse buys at the grocery store.
-(Are you really going to make a smoothie packed with expensive chia seeds, flaxseeds, and protein powder every morning, or is it just hot out and you’re tired of relying on morning bagels in the break room?)
+(Are you really going to make a smoothie packed with expensive chia seeds, flaxseeds, and protein powder every morning, or is it just hot out, and you’re tired of relying on morning bagels in the break room?)

 Whatever your motivation, having even a rough meal plan guide means you have a ready-made roadmap to staying organized, meeting your nutritional needs, and avoiding overspending.

 And the best part is that it’s just that: a rough guide.
-No meal plan is set in stone, and nor does it have to be all about home cooked meals.
+No meal plan is set in stone, nor does it have to be all about home-cooked meals.
 Yes, takeout, leftovers, and meals out can be — and should be! — part of your plan.
 Life is too short to deprive ourselves of that spontaneous Friday night curry out with friends or the Sunday night pizza delivered straight to the couch.
 Creating a meal plan doesn’t mean cutting out food fun; it just means cutting out food stress.

 Benefits of meal planning